Logo

 Bitkey

-Bitkey is Block’s consumer‑friendly Bitcoin solution with a 2‑of‑3 multi‑sig split across device, app, and Block’s servers.
-NFC pairing simplifies setup, social recovery reduces lockout risk, and inheritance tools support long‑term planning.
+Bitkey is Block’s consumer‑oriented Bitcoin solution.
+It uses an approach described as a 2‑of‑3 multi‑sig split across device, app, and Block’s infrastructure, with NFC pairing used to simplify setup.
+Social recovery and inheritance planning are designed to reduce lockout risk and support long‑term account management.

 Pros:

-• Social recovery and inheritance planning built in.
+• Social recovery and inheritance tools built into the workflow.

 Cons: